 “No one stops to think,” says Isaiah (Is.
 44:19) How could we really know and understand such a God unless He communicated Himself to us?

 Isaiah conveys the message from God: “I have made you….”
 (Is.
 44:21)

 A simple fact, but from it flows much that we tend to miss or brush aside.
 We did not make ourselves and, therefore, we are not the lords of our own destinies.
 Our ultimate fates lie in the hands of our Creator.
 Whether He is kind and loving or cruel and arbitrary – or whatever – God is God, and we are not.

 The good news is that God has revealed Himself to be loving!

 But, we don’t dictate the terms of His love.
 Really, how can we?

 Yet, we often act as if we can and do dictate to God how He must love us.

-The attitudes we have today or no different than the attitudes of the people in Isaiah’s time.
-In Isaiah’s time, as now, God is speaking through people who have committed themselves to His service to remind us that God is God, and we are not.
-God made us, and we did not make ourselves.
+The attitudes we have today are no different than the attitudes of the people in Isaiah’s time.
+In Isaiah’s time, as now, God is speaking through people who have committed themselves to His service to remind us that God is God, and we are not; God made us, and we did not make ourselves.
 God is the ultimate arbiter of our destinies, and we are not the captains of our own souls.

 God is not arrogant when He reminds us of these things because it is exactly.
 Our fates, our relationships to our Creator, depend on our understanding this.
 But there is more: He made us for a special purpose.